You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Introduction

-The remainder of the paper is structured as follows.
-In Section~\ref{sec:honest-incl-inform}, we lay out the setting and introduce precise assumptions for a formal version of Theorem~\ref{thm:intro1}, briefly discussing the estimation properties.
-Next, Section~\ref{sec:conv-util-funct} states the formal results that the owner would be truthful under the Isotonic Mechanism.
-In addition, we show by examples in Section~\ref{sec:exampl-truth-tell} that some pairwise-comparison-based partitions are truthful while some are not.
-In Section~\ref{sec:extens-util-funct}, we present several extensions demonstrating that honesty yields the highest payoff in more general settings.
-The proofs of our main results are given in Section~\ref{sec:proofs}.
-Section~\ref{sec:discussion} concludes the paper by discussing several directions for future research.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec:conv-util-funct}, we formally introduce the Isotonic Mechanism and establish the conditions under which the mechanism is truthfulness, accompanied by an analysis of its estimation properties.
+Section~\ref{sec:honest-incl-inform} examines general partition-based mechanisms and establishes the optimality of the Isotonic Mechanism.
+In Section~\ref{sec:exampl-truth-tell}, we demonstrate that while some pairwise-comparison-based partitions yield truthful mechanisms, others fail to maintain this property.
+Section~\ref{sec:extens-util-funct} presents several extensions showing that truthful reporting yields the highest payoff in more general settings.
+The proofs of the main results are presented in Section~\ref{sec:proofs}.
+Finally, Section~\ref{sec:discussion} concludes the paper with a discussion of potential directions for future research.